Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ![Overview](/Assets/Screenshots/ActindoWorkFlow/QueueTypes/Overview.png "[Overview]")

+> [Info] Disable the workflows before you kill the workers to prevent an automatic restart of the workflow processes, see [Disable the workflows](#disable-the-workflows).

 1. Select the checkbox of the queue type whose workers you want to kill.
 The editing toolbar is displayed above the queue types list.